-Children ages 6 months-12 months learn the ISR Self-Rescue skill of rolling onto their backs to float, rest and breathe.
+Infants + Young Toddlers will learn the ISR Self-Rescue skill of rolling onto their backs to float, rest and breathe.
 They learn to maintain this position until help arrives.

 then rolling back over to continue swimming.
 ISR students are taught to repeat this sequence until they reach the safety of the steps, side of the pool, or the shoreline.

 Maintenance & Refreshers